hephaestus-compiler-project/thalia-popl-eval/README.md

 Now,
 we measure the average synthesis time per library.
 To do so,
-we use the following commands that examines the `stats.json` of every `thalia`'s run.
+we use the following commands that examine the `stats.json` of every `thalia`'s run.